 Surveys confirm that there are a few people who even after consumption of asparagus are not able to detect the pungent sulfur smell.
 Researchers have found two different explanations for this:

-A few people do not excrete the sulphur compounds in their urine after eating asparagus, or their excretion contains less of the compound so that it becomes very difficult to detect the smell.
+- A few people do not excrete the sulfur compounds in their urine after eating asparagus, or their excretion contains less of the compound so that it becomes very difficult to detect the smell.

 In such cases, a gene with two alleles is thought to be responsible.
 Here, excretion is the dominant trait, while non-excretion is recessive.